cameronldroberts/hugo-blog/content/posts/gatsby-to-hugo.md

 Press Ctrl+C to stop
 ```

 If all goes well then your console output should look something like the output above.
 At this point we can navigate to `http://localhost:1313/` and see our site.
-There may need to be a few tweaks here and there where the content is referencing myself or socials.
-You may have missed something in the `config.toml` if so but a quick find+replace will do the trick.
+You may need make a few tweaks here and there where the content is referencing myself or my socials.
+You may have missed something in the `config.toml` if so,  but a quick find+replace will do the trick.

 ### Push to Github